 I love mini desserts!
 They made me feel I’m not eating enough at all, like I’m being the good girl I should be when it comes to eating sweet stuff.
 But who am I kidding?
 I’ve always been bad when it comes to sweet indulgence, they are the source of my simple pleasures in life.
 So, I had decided that I will carry on and enjoy them while I can.
 I am thinking if my sweet addiction will decrease as time goes by, I should probably say when I get older, now there’s the honesty.
 I hope not, but I am assuming that it would eventually force me to reduce my sweet eating habits, by how much I don’t know.
 I guess only the weighing scale could answer that, which I am keeping to myself.

-Actually, I made this Mini Pecan Pie for a friend of mine, but I get to grab few pieces for myself to enjoy.
+Actually, I made this Bite Size Caramel Pecan Pie for a friend of mine, but I took few pieces for myself to enjoy.
 She loves pecan pies like this is the only dessert left on earth.
-To be specific, she loves anything with caramel and pecan pie has that kind of flavor.
-This is so easy to make, and best thing about it is you can make this ahead of time and freeze it, that is if you can resist eating it.
+To be specific, she loves anything with caramel and pecan pie fits the brief.
+This is so easy to make, and best thing about it is you can make this ahead of time and freeze it (bake or unbake), that is if you can resist eating it.
 The buttery crust, the salted caramel taste, and the crunch and texture from the pecans is totally irresistible.
 Good luck on fighting the urge so sneak something for yourself.

 Pecan pie are normally sweet, because it’s basically just sugar.
 Sugar in form of brown sugar, and another sweeter like honey, corn syrup or maple syrup.
 Just thinking that all of this will be in this mini pie shell made me not want to eat them.
 This is why I made this pecan pie with less sugar and sweeter as possible.
 This pecan pie is not too sweet, just the perfect sweetness that you will love.
 Since there is less honey, the pecans stands out more.